pinellolab/EPInformer/README.md

   <img height="560" src="images/EPInformer.png">
 </p>

 Welcome to the EPInformer framework repository!
 EPInformer is a scalable deep learning framework for gene expression prediction by integrating promoter-enhancer sequences with epigenomic signals.
-EPInformer is designed for three key applications: 1) Accurately predicting gene expression levels using promoter-enhancer sequences, epigenomic signals, and chromatin contacts; 2) Efficiently identifying cell-type-specific enhancer-gene interactions, validated by CRISPR perturbation experiments; 3) Precisely predicting enhancer activity and identifying transcription factor binding motifs from sequences.
+EPInformer is designed for three key applications: 1) Predict gene expression levels using promoter-enhancer sequences, epigenomic signals, and chromatin contacts; 2) Identify cell-type-specific enhancer-gene interactions, validated by CRISPR perturbation experiments; 3) Predict enhancer activity fromr sequence and recapitulate transcription factor binding motifs from sequences.

 This repository can be used to run the EPInformer model and get gene expression predictions and prioritize enhancer-gene interactions for input sequences and epigenomic signals.